JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7958 days**.

-And here is a just a random fact -  **The word "dexterity", to do with skill is related to the right hand.
-The opposite of the word "deter" is "sinister", to do with evil, it is related to the left hand**.
+And here is a just a random fact -  **Huge Moore, the inventor of Dixie cups got the idea for the name from a neighboring factory, the Dixie Doll Company**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 12 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 13 Oct, 2025.</sub>